axoflow/axosyslog-core-docs/content/headless/chunk/example-global-options.md

 ## Example: Using global options

-To disable domain name resolving, add the following line to the `syslog-ng` configuration file:
+To disable domain name resolving, add the following line to the `syslog-ng.conf` configuration file:

 ```c
    options { use-dns(no); };